Featured snippet guide: How to highlight your Google search results

 In addition, the website that was included in the snippet could also rank again further down with a regular search result – the website was then represented twice in the top 10.
 This is no longer possible today.
 Currently, the featured snippet simply replaces position 1.

-Critical voices were raised shortly after the introduction of featured snippets.
-They complained that users would no longer have a reason to click on the website if the content was already displayed in the search results.
+Shortly after the introduction of featured snippets, criticism was voiced.
+They criticised the fact that users would no longer have a reason to click on the website if the content was already displayed in the search results.

-The story of the website celebritynetworth.com, for example, which specializes in researching the fortunes of celebrities, is particularly dramatic.
-According to its own statement, Google's monthly traffic plummeted by 65 percent due to the introduction of featured snippets.
+The story of the website celebritynetworth.com, for example, which specialises in researching the fortunes of celebrities, is particularly dramatic.
+According to its own statement, Google’s monthly traffic collapsed by 65 per cent due to the introduction of featured snippets.
 As a result, the operator had to lay off half of its team.
 The fact is that featured snippets can have both a positive and negative impact on the click rate on the search result.

 The direction in which the pendulum ultimately swings depends primarily on the type of content.
 The simpler or more banal the content is, the more likely the click-through rate is to fall.
 This is particularly true for search queries that can be answered with a single sentence.
 An example: